baramita/specs/README.md

 ## [when](when.re.js)

-numeric representation of date & time via a number's digits & its leading `+` or `-` sign
+numeric representation of date & time via a number's digits & leading `+` or `-` sign

 ### [timezone-focused](when.timezoned.re.js)